ai4ce/SSCBench/README.md

 SSCBench consists of three carefully designed datasets, all based on existing data sources.
 For more details, please refer to the [dataset](./dataset) folder.

 # Model Checkpoints
 We provide the model checkpoints of the experiments reported in the paper.
-The checkpoints can be accessed on [google drive](https://drive.google.com/drive/folders/1583Xy0nh46vNXg_StWvIp2B8IXij92Bm?usp=sharing).
+The checkpoints can be accessed on [Hugging Face](https://huggingface.co/datasets/ai4ce/SSCBench/tree/main/checkpoints).

 Note that the provided checkpoints are trained with the unified class labels.
 Details of class mappings can be found in the [configs](./dataset/configs) folder.